 Just remember that it has to be real butter, and preferably from grass-fed cows.
-Margarine and other kinds of spread mixes are just rubbish PUFA filled inflammatory junk.
+Margarine and other kinds of spread mixes are high PUFA and likely suppress testosterone.

 Get the real deal, the same stuff your ancestors used, then use it with cooking, in coffee, as is, whatever.
-Your balls will thank you.
+Your body will thank you.